The best way to stop hot flashes when going through the menopause and perimenopause without HRT

 4. Keep an eye on your weight

-Studies have shown that women who are overweight or obese may experience more intense hot flushes during menopause than women who are a healthy weight.
+Studies have shown that women who are overweight or obese may experience more intense hot flashes during menopause than women who are a healthy weight.

-Many women find that weight gain becomes difficult to avoid during menopause.
-This can be attributed to declining estrogen levels and other hormone changes that take place during this time in a woman’s life.
+Many women find that perimenopause weight gain becomes difficult to avoid over the years leading up to menopause.
+This is attributed to declining estrogen levels and other hormone changes that take place during this time in a woman’s life.

-Research has shown that losing weight, specifically by eating a low-fat diet high in fruit, vegetables and high quality protein, can reduce the instance of hot flushes and night sweats.
+Research has shown that losing weight, specifically by eating an anti-inflammatory diet for menopause weight loss that's high in fruit, vegetables and high quality protein, can also reduce the instance of hot flashes and night sweats.

 5. Supplement smartly

 LYMA has been credited with helping women to get their lives back after being hit by the menopause.
-From helping to improve skin, hair and nails , boost mood and mental wellbeing , and enabling you to remain energised all day long , find out more about how LYMA could prove indispensable in helping you to mitigate the symptoms associated with menopause here .
-LYMA is the ultimate supplement to help you fall back in love with your life.
+From helping to improve skin, hair and nails, boost mood and mental wellbeing, and enabling you to remain energised all day long, find out more about how LYMA could prove indispensable in helping you to mitigate the symptoms associated with menopause without hormonal treatment.
+LYMA is the ultimate Supplement to help you fall back in love with your life.